drew-abbo/mcfunc_compiler/README.md

 [generator](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html),
 and a C++17 compiler supported by CMake and your generator.

+> [!WARNING]
+> This project does not support compilation with MSVC.
+If you're on Windows, use
+> MinGW.

 Once you have the repository cloned you can build with the [Python build script](#python-build-script), or you can [build manually with CMake](#building-with-cmake).
 Check out